 The City is actively involved in recruiting new businesses and employers to the area by providing a number of incentives and funding for eligible businesses as well as planning tools designed to promote economic development.
 This strategy has been successful in attracting new businesses as well as helping existing businesses remain in the City.
 This is highlighted by the increasing number of new business openings that have occurred throughout the City - representing a diverse mix of chain and locally-owned businesses.
-Last year, the opening of

-College Town on the west side, a collection of restuarants and retail outlets, was a sign of improving economic conditions, with phase 2 of that project slated to begin in 2016.
-Other significant projects and developments in the next two years include: the Veteran's Administration 196,000 square foot outpatient clinic, which is scheduled to be completed by June 2016; the redevelopment of the old Tallahassee Mall now known as the Centre of Tallahassee; the construction of a 340,000 square foot surgical center at Tallahassee Memorial Hospital and the final improvements to FAMU Way.
-Finally, new subdivisions have begun in the City's northeast sector as well as continuing on the south side in the Southwood subdivisions.
+In October 2016, the Veteran's Administration 191,000 square foot outpatient clinic opened their doors for patients in the area.
+The redevelopment of the old Tallahassee Mall now known as the Centre of Tallahassee, opened its new amphitheatre in the summer of 2016 as well as numerous new restaurants and stores.
+The AMC theatre housed at the Centre has also completed a major upgrade to its space.
+Other projects expected to be completed over the next couple of years include the construction of a 350,000 square foot surgical center at Tallahassee Memorial Hospital; Washington Square, a 15-story, 576,000 square foot mixed use development in the heart of downtown; several new hotels that will add more than 1,200 guest rooms; a mixed-use development of the Welaunee property in the City's northeast section; commercial and residential development around the universities; and six new assisted living facilities thorughout the community.
+New subdivisions continue their construction of single family homes in the City's northeast, northwest and east sectors as well as continuing on the south side in several subdivisions.
+Construction of new apartment complexes are planned or underway in Midtown, downtown and on the west, southeast and south sides, with new condominium units planned in the western and eastern parts of the community.